Workshops and BarCamp Sessions at #IDoS2019

 As the conference programme shows there is a great amount of outstanding STEM initiatives from all over the world bringing the 17 Sustainable Development Goals to life.
 Nevertheless it is highly relevant to measure the progress we make in achieving these Goals and STEM educational objectives.
 Only this way we can ensure an improvement of the work of STEM initiatives and find out what kind of interventions are still needed.
 Therefore this workshop will focus on the following main questions: What indicators can be used to evaluate effectiveness and goals according to the SDG 4 “Education”?
 And what are the challenges building such a core set of indicator?

-On the second day of IDoS 2019, the BarCamp awaits the attendees.
-BarCamps thrive on open-minded and critical exchanges among the participants.
-At the BarCamp the attendees are not only listeners, but are also actively involved in shaping the camp.Accordingly, these sessions will be created according to the participants’ interests.
+BarCamps at IDoS 2019 thrived on open-minded and critical exchanges among the participants.
+Attendees were not only listeners, but were also actively involved in shaping the camp according to their interests.